Table of Contents

 What is Project Scope?

 Project Scope is a key part of project planning.
 It involves clearly listing the project's goals, tasks, deliverables, costs, and deadlines.
-This information is written down in a scope statement or terms of reference.
-It helps define what the project will and won’t include, assigns team responsibilities, and explains how the work will be checked and approved.
+This information is written down in a scope statement or project scope document which defines what the project will and will not include.
+It also assigns team responsibilities and explains how the work will be checked and approved.

 During the project, the scope document helps the team stay focused and on track.
-It also guides them in handling any change requests that come up.
-Good communication is key to managing the scope well.
-It helps you make sure that everyone understands what the project entails and agrees on how the goals will be achieved.
+It also guides them in handling any change requests that arise.
+Effective communication supports scope control and ensures stakeholders share a common understanding of the project’s objectives and boundaries.

 What is a Project Scope Statement?